After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 _Note: Do not modify `SERVER_PATH_MAPPINGS` as this does not require any changes._

 ### 5. Modify UnionFS Cleaner Config

+_Note: If you have a separate Plex and Feeder setup, this will be done on the server where Feederbox is setup._

 1. On the server's shell, run the following command: